-El Carmen is better known in the world of seafarers as Stella Maris.
+El Carmen is an event of Los Realejos which is better known in the world of seafarers as Stella Maris.

 Stella of the oceans represents their patroness.

 The t-shirt depicted above represents the brotherhood between Los Realejos and the so called Marinos the seamen of Puerto de la Cruz in Tenerife North.
 The latter are the highlight of this important event of the Orotava Valley.

 The garment shows the flags of the two towns together with the word El Carmen in unison.
 In fact, the patroness of the oceans and of all marine trade has created a strong bond between the two important municipalities for almost two centuries.